 - 1. Comprehensive Examination Committee assembled during student's 2nd semester in the ENDY program. - 2.
-Committee membership restricted to faculty with Graduate Faculty I or II status. - 3.
-Committee must have 5 faculty (advisor + 4) representing at least 2 disciplines. - 4.
-Committee meets with student to become familiar with student's background, course work, dissertation interest, and other experiences. - 5.
-General topics are selected between the student and the committee; the student prepares reading lists of journal articles, books, chapters, etc. that are appropriate for each of the topics; committee may modify list.
-These reading lists shall define the "universe" of material for which the student shall be responsible on the written exam.
+Committee membership restricted to faculty with Graduate Faculty I or II Status. - 3.
+Committee must have five faculty (advisor + four) representing at least two disciplines. - 4.
+Committee meets with student to become familiar with student's background, coursework, dissertation interest, and other experiences. - 5.
+General topics are selected between the student and the committee; the student prepares reading lists of journal articles, books, chapters, etc. that are appropriate for the topic; the committee may modify the list.
+These readings lists shall define the "universe" of materials for which the student shall be responsible on the written exam.